p3palazzo/comparative-histories/chapter.md

 # Comparative History as Architecture #

-Comparative histories of architecture were developed in 19^th^-century Europe at the intersection of the Idealist philosophy of history and the modern discipline of architecture.
-Textbooks such as James Fergusson's *Illustrated Handbook of Architecture* [@fergusson:1855illustrated], Auguste Choisy's *Histoire de l'architecture* [@choisy:1899histoire], or Banister Fletchers' *History of Architecture on the Comparative Method*
+Comparative histories of architecture were developed in Europe at the intersection of the Idealist philosophy of history and the modern discipline of architecture.
+It is in fact the concurrent development of art and architectural history, on the one hand, and of the modern professional education in architecture, on the other, that set the conditions for the hegemony of the philosophy of history as an interpretive paradigm in the 19^th^ and 20^th^ centuries.
+To understand why this is so, one must look at the structure of older art and architectural history books, from Vasari's *Lives of the artists* in the mid-16^th^ century to Milizia's *Lives of the architects* in the early 18^th^.

+The early 18^th^-century Neapolitan professor Giambattista Vico took issue with the classical system where philosophy and history were two complementary yet distinct forms of knowledge.
+Instead,  integrated history (or rather, the history of modes of understanding) into a philosophical system [@vico:2011principi].
+Vico's

+[@momigliano:1990classical]

+Conversely, the notion that architecture had a history---in that philosophical sense---was also being formulated in the 18^th^ century.
+[@winckelmann:1764geschichte] [@legrand:1842essai]

+Textbooks such as James Fergusson's
+*Illustrated Handbook of Architecture* [@fergusson:1855illustrated], Auguste Choisy's *Histoire de l'architecture* [@choisy:1899histoire], or Banister Fletchers' *History of Architecture on the Comparative Method*